Formalizing Statistical Causality via Modal Logic: Introduction

-Many studies on causal reasoning rely on diagrams~\cite{Pearl:09:causality} rather than symbolic logic.
-Whereas their approach is handy for graph structures, our logic-based approach can handle more properties, e.g., the requirements for statistical causal inference and the general properties that do not depend on a specific structure of a diagram.
+\PARAGRAPHws{Related Work} Many studies on causal reasoning rely on causal diagrams~\cite{Pearl:09:causality}.
+Whereas they aim to reason about a specific diagram, our logic-based approach aims to specify and reason about the requirements for causal inference methods.

-Several logic-based approaches for formalizing (statistical) causal reasoning have been proposed~\cite{Halpern:15:IJCAI,Ibeling:20:AAAI,Barbero:20:Dali,Bochman:03:IJCAI}.
-To name a few, \cite{Halpern:01:IJCAI,Halpern:01:UAI,Halpern:15:IJCAI} provide logic-based definitions of actual causes where logical formulas with events formalize counterfactuals.
-Ibeling et al.~\cite{Ibeling:20:AAAI} propose a logic that axiomatizes causal reasoning with observation, intervention, and counterfactual inference.
-Unlike our logic, however, their framework does not aim or allow for syntactically deriving the correctness of statistical causal inference.
-Barbero et al.~\cite{Barbero:21:jphil} propose a framework for reasoning about interventionist counterfactuals and introduce its axiomatization that is complete w.r.t. a causal team semantics.
-Barbero et al.~\cite{Barbero:20:Dali} present a modal logic that integrates causal and epistemic reasoning.
-While these works deal with deterministic cases only, our \StaCL{} can formalize and reason about statistical causality in probabilistic settings.
+Logic-based approaches for formalizing causal reasoning have been proposed.
+To name a few, Halpern and Pearl provide logic-based definitions of actual causes where logical formulas with events formalize counterfactuals \cite{Halpern:01:IJCAI,Halpern:01:UAI,Halpern:15:IJCAI}.
+Probabilistic logical languages~\cite{Ibeling:20:AAAI} are proposed to axiomatize causal reasoning with observation, intervention, and counterfactual inference.
+Unlike our logic, however, their framework does not aim to syntactically derive the correctness of statistical causal inference.
+The causal calculus~\cite{McCain:97:AAAI} is used to provide a logical representation~\cite{Bochman:15:AAAI,Bochman:21:book} of Pearl~\cite{Pearl:09:causality}'s structural causal model.
+The counterfactual-observational language~\cite{Barbero:21:jphil} can reason about interventionist counterfactuals and has an axiomatization that is complete w.r.t. a causal team semantics.
+A modal logic in~\cite{Barbero:20:Dali} integrates causal and epistemic reasoning.
+While these works deal with deterministic cases only, our \StaCL{} can reason about statistical causality in probabilistic settings.

-There have been recent studies on introducing probabilities into team semantics.
-For instance, Durand et al.~\cite{Durand:18:foiks} provide a probabilistic team semantics and a first-order logic that can deal with conditional independence.
-Hirvonen et al.~\cite{Hirvonen:19:TAMC} introduce team semantics for logics with exact/approximate dependence and independence atoms.
-Unlike our \StaCL{}, however, these works do not deal with $d$-separation, and thus does not allow for deriving the do-calculus or explaining the correctness of statistical causal inference.
+There have been studies on incorporating probabilities into team semantics~\cite{Hodges:97:IGPL}.
+For example, team semantics is used to deal with the dependence and independence among random variables~\cite{Durand:16:Foiks,Corander:19:APAL}.
+A probabilistic team semantics is provided for a first-order logic that can deal with conditional independence~\cite{Durand:18:foiks}.
+A team semantics is also introduced for logic with exact/approximate dependence and independence atoms~\cite{Hirvonen:19:TAMC}.
+Unlike our \StaCL{}, however, these works do not allow for deriving the do-calculus or the correctness of causal inference methods.